THE DEEP CHECK

 IT IS WEATHER, CLIMATE CHANGE or GLOBAL WARMING ?

-Weather refers to atmospheric conditions that occur regionally over short periods of time from days to months. - NASA (Variances such as California droughts can last for years.)
+Weather refers to atmospheric conditions that occur over short periods of time.
+(NASA)

-Climate Change refers to a change in the long-term (at least 30 years) average regional or global temperature, humidity, and rainfall patterns. - NASA
+Climate Change refers to changes of 30 years or more for regional or global temperature, humidity, and rainfall patterns.
+(NASA)

 Global Warming or Cooling is Climate Change taking place on a global basis such as The Little Ice Age while Climate Change may apply to one or more regions but not necessarily the whole world as was the case of The Medieval Warm.